peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* An arbitrary-precision decimal number with the exponent set to 0.
+* This number's value as an arbitrary-precision decimal number with the exponent set to 0.

 ### FromSingle
     public static EDecimal FromSingle​(float flt)